openintegrationhub/Data-and-Domain-Models/MasterDataModels/Versioning/SpecializedDataModelsExample.md

 * **This is an example for the versioning of Specialized Data Models and its possible consequences concerning the Master Data Models.
 That means the procedure described in Step 3 is only a special case of versioning a Master Data Model.**

-* Is there really only one SDM for a MDM, i.e. is the SDM specified on OIH level?
-Or could SDMs be ISV-specific?
-The decision will have impacts e.g. on the questions whether properties of a SDM must be optional or who is allowed to change the data with which means.
+* Is there really only one specialized data model for a master data model, i.e. is the specialized data model specified on OIH level?
+Or could specialized data models be ISV-specific?
+The decision will have impacts e.g. on the questions whether properties of a specialized data model must be optional or who is allowed to change the data with which means.

 ## Example